postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 ![Save Schema](https://assets.postman.com/postman-docs/schema-save.jpg)

+> Postman will indicate [validation errors](/docs/designing-and-developing-your-api/validating-elements-against-schema/) as you work on your schema.

 ### Generating a collection

 The Postman API Builder supports API-first development by providing the option to create a Postman collection directly from a schema.
 Once you have a saved schema, you will see the **Generate Collection** option: